Trump declares churches ‘essential,’ calls on them to reopen

 “It’s reckless to force them to reopen this weekend.
 They’re not ready,” she said.
 “We’ve got a good plan.
 I’m going to stick with it.”

-New Hampshire Gov. Chris Sununu, a Republican, also made clear he sees the decision as his own.
+New Hampshire Gov. Chris Sununu, a Republican, said he would review the federal guidance, while maintaining a decision rests with him.

 The guidance posted Friday contains most of the same advice as the draft guidance.
 It calls for the use of face coverings and recommends keeping worshippers 6 feet from one another and cutting down on singing, which can spread aerosolized drops that carry the virus.